MEPennyworth/osTicket-Prerequisites/README.md

 <img src="https://i.imgur.com/MDivOjI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This installation guide begins with the assumption that the aspiring IT Help Desk Technician already has a tenant setup in Microsoft Azure with a subscription.
 It will then be followed with the creation of a Resource Group, which will house a virtual network, which in turn will contain a Subnet.
-Within this Subnet, a virtual machine will be created where the osTicket application will ultimately be installed.
+Within this Subnet, a Virtual Machine will be created where the osTicket application will ultimately be installed.
 </p>
 <br />